Guido Jung: Later years

 After being released from the cabinet, Jung, then aged 59, volunteered for military service in Ethiopia ultimately commanding 6,000 men.
 By this point, Jung had stopped adhering to Judaism.
 In 1935, he was received into the Roman Catholic faith.

 Nonetheless, in 1939, with the enactment of the Italian Racial Laws, he was dismissed from military service.
 His personal appeals to Mussolini to grant him an exception went unheeded, despite supporting reports from the OVRA that described him as a disciplined and loyal Fascist.

 In February 1944, following the Armistice of Cassibile, Jung was again given charge of the finance ministry.

 The appointment of Jung met with concern from the United States, with the U.S. Army's Psychological Warfare Branch charging that Jung had deep Fascist roots that significantly predated his earlier service as finance minister, possibly extending to the March on Rome.

 Jung's second stint as minister was short-lived and he was dismissed after just three months.
-At his request, he was restored to his military rank and assigned, first, to the 184th Paratroopers Artillery Regiment "Nembo" of the 184th Paratroopers Division "Nembo" in the Italian Co-belligerent Army, and then to the Combat Group "Folgore".
+At his request, he was restored to his military rank and assigned, first, to the 184th Paratroopers Artillery Regiment "Nembo" of the 184th Infantry Division "Nembo" in the Italian Co-belligerent Army, and then to the Combat Group "Folgore".
 During his service in Africa, and his later service in Europe, he would receive a total of three additional Silver Military Medals of Valor.